paultrau/ClientServerTCPFileTransfer/readme.txt

 III. $ ./server on either window (must run before client) IV. $ ./client on the other window
 V. Observe terminal response.

+Included in a successful output of the program running :D